Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.

 - Parkhouse Hill 360 metres

-I would always recommend you take a map and compass (see below).
+We recommend you take a map and compass on your walk (see below).

 - BBC Weather for Hollinsclough